 As an employer, you are responsible for the health and safety of your employees while they are at work.
 You should ensure that you have at least the minimum level of employers' liability insurance to cover against any claims.

-We do not have a native iOS or Android app at this time.
-MyBuilder is designed to work well with most modern smartphones.
+We have an iOS app available to download from the iTunes app store.
+MyBuilder is also designed to work well with most modern smartphones.

 Can't find the answer you're looking for?
 Contact support